-ICADA (International Committee on Allergic Disease in Animals) is made up of veterinarians and veterinary dermatologists.
+ICADA (International Committee on Allergic Diseases of Animals) is made up of veterinarians and veterinary dermatologists.

 To arrange for the publication of critical reviews on atopic dermatitis and other allergic conditions of domestic animal species

 To encourage and foster the development of research projects